Skip to main content

 Runtime configuration management

-Follow these steps to set up runtime configuration management:
+How to set up runtime configuration

-Enable the feature Set the environment variable
+1. Enable the feature Set the environment variable RUNTIME_OVERRIDES_ENABLED to true.

 Example configuration override file